 - M/T - And S/T Tires

-If you are going to be buying new tires for your truck, SUV or
+If you are going to be buying new tires for your truck, SUV or crossover, it goes

-choose the right kind of tire for your particular vehicle and driving needs.
+right kind of tire for your particular vehicle and driving needs.

 A/T stands for all-terrain.
 All-terrain tires are designed to give you excellent